 • An HIV test is highly accurate 4 weeks after sex and 100% accurate 8 weeks after sex

 • Syphilis can take up to at least 12 weeks to show infection after sex

-Click here to complete the triage page to determine your eligibility and order a test.
+Click here to complete the triage page to and order a test.